Frida010/sweden-quiz/README.md

 ### Content

 - All the colors on this gamepage is taken from the swedish flag and was identified by the [HTML color codes](https://html-color-codes.info/colors-from-image/).
-- In the process of making this webpage I have used [Code Institutes](https://codeinstitute.net/) videos and course material as help with how to write some of the code and to remind me how the code works.
+- In the process of making this webpage I have used [Code Institutes](https://codeinstitute.net/) videos and course material as help with how to write some of the code and to remind me how the code works both css and javascript.
 - I used [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp) and their JavaScript Array forEach() lesson as help on that part of the code.
 - Used [W3Schools](https://www.w3schools.com/js/js_if_else.asp) and their JavaScript if, else, and else if lesson to remind me of how to write that code.
 - Reminder of how to make JavaScript Array forEach() I looked on [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp).
 - I used [W3Schools](https://www.w3schools.com/js/js_functions.asp) to help me with JavaScript Functions.
 - I used [Simple Steps Code](https://simplestepscode.com/javascript-quiz-tutorial/) as inspiration with how to make a quiz game.
 - I also used [Geeks for geeks](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/) to help me with the javascript in this project.
-- In the process of making this game I used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:509fe98a,vid:p-2G-7vLuV4) as help.
+- In the process of making this game I used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:509fe98a,vid:p-2G-7vLuV4) from Coding artist as help.
-- I also used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:370e1017,vid:riDzcEQbX6k) as help with the javascript code writing.
+- I also used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:370e1017,vid:riDzcEQbX6k) from Web Dev Simplified as help with the javascript code writing.
-- This [Youtube video](https://www.youtube.com/watch?v=-cX5jnQgqSM&ab_channel=GeekProbin) was used as help when making this quiz game.
+- This [Youtube video](https://www.youtube.com/watch?v=-cX5jnQgqSM&ab_channel=GeekProbin) from GeekProbin was used as help when making this quiz game.
-- And this [Youtube video](https://www.youtube.com/watch?v=pQr4O1OITJo&t=146s&ab_channel=CodingNepal) was used to help me when making this quiz game.
+- And this [Youtube video](https://www.youtube.com/watch?v=pQr4O1OITJo&t=146s&ab_channel=CodingNepal) from CodingNepal was used to help me when making this quiz game.
-- I used this [Youtube video](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding) when making this quiz game as help.
+- I used this [Youtube video](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding) from Keep coding when making this quiz game as help.
-- In the process of making this project I watched this [Youtube video](https://www.youtube.com/watch?v=PBcqGxrr9g8&ab_channel=GreatStack) to inspire me.
-- This [Youtube video](https://www.youtube.com/watch?v=xZXW5SnCiWI&ab_channel=AliAslan) was used for insiration to maybe in the future make a timer function.
+- This [Youtube video](https://www.youtube.com/watch?v=xZXW5SnCiWI&ab_channel=AliAslan) from Ali Aslan was used for insiration to maybe in the future make a timer function.
 - In the process of making this quiz game I also used the [Python Tutor code visualiser](https://pythontutor.com/javascript.html#mode=edit).

 ### Media